David Sinclair is a professor at Harvard University who has been studying aging for the better part of his academic career.

 David Sinclair often eats only 2 meals per day instead of 3 meals.
 He drinks lots of green tea.
 He eats little (red) meat, and consumes lots of vegetables.
 Professor Sinclair is a proponent of regular fasting.

-Nonetheless, we think that the list of supplements that David Sinclair is not bad, but can be further improved.
+We think that the list of supplements that David Sinclair is not bad, but can be further improved.

 In this regard, we make the distinction between longevity supplements and health supplements.